|Nutrition Facts (per serving)|

 Transfer sauce to a gravy boat or another small serving dish and serve alongside the carved ham.

-Expert Tip: For a traditional festive look, when you pour the maple syrup over the ham (step 5), arrange pineapple slices over the ham and secure with toothpicks or whole cloves.
+- For a traditional festive look, when you pour the maple syrup over the ham (Step 5), arrange pineapple slices over the ham and secure with toothpicks or whole cloves.
 If desired, place a maraschino cherry in the center of each pineapple ring and secure with toothpicks.
 Bake for 30 minutes, basting once with the pan drippings.
-Continue with the recipe from step 6.
+Continue with the recipe from Step 6.